 You have completed Step #4 of the WordPress manual installation process.
 Let’s now move on to Step #5 – the final step of the installation process …

 Step 5: Complete Your WordPress Installation

 Open your web browser and type in the location of your installation (i.e. type in the URL that will lead to the location where you have installed WordPress), e.g.:

-- If WordPress has been installed in your root directory, enter just your domain name (e.g. http://yourdomainname.com)
+- If you have installed WordPress in your root directory, enter just your domain name (e.g. http://yourdomainname.com)

 (Select the default language of your new website)

-This now brings you to the famous 5-minute WordPress installation process!
+This now brings you to the famous five-minute WordPress installation!

 If a screen like the one seen in the example above is not showing, go back and check to make sure that you have entered all the details correctly into your wp-config.php file.